All posts

 • Local scripts run in StarterPlayer.StarterPlayerScripts or StarterGui.
 They can use Mouse, UserInputService, and LocalPlayer.

-How to use AI to learn faster
+How do you use AI to learn Luau faster?

-Use AI tools like Revix in a "tutor mode":
+Use AI tools like Revix in a tutor mode:

 1. Ask "what does this do?" of any code you don't understand.